psychoroid/developers.psychoroid/readme.md

 To start using psychoroid.com for your payment processing needs, follow these steps:

-1. Create a psychoroid.com account at [https://psychoroid.comafrica/signup](https://psychoroid.comafrica/signup) (or host the solution yourself).
+1. Create a psychoroid.com account at [https://psychoroid.com/signup](https://psychoroid.com/signup) (or host the solution yourself).
 2. Set up your preferred payment methods in the psychoroid.com dashboard.
 3. Integrate psychoroid.com into your application using our API and SDKs.
 4. Test your integration in our sandbox environment or Postman.
 5. Go live! and start processing real transactions.

-For detailed instructions and guides, please refer to our [documentation](https://developers.psychoroid.comafrica).
+For detailed instructions and guides, please refer to our [documentation](https://developers.psychoroid.com).

 ## Contributing

 We welcome contributions to improve psychoroid.com and its documentation.
-If you find any issues or have suggestions, please open an issue or submit a pull request on our [GitHub repository](https://github.com/lomiafrica/lomi-docs).
+If you find any issues or have suggestions, please open an issue or submit a pull request on our [GitHub repository](https://github.com/psychoroid/developers.psychoroid).

 ## Support

-If you need any assistance or have questions about the product or the team, please reach out to [support@psychoroid.comafrica](mailto:support@psychoroid.comafrica) or visit our [support center](https://psychoroid.comafrica/support).
+If you need any assistance or have questions about the product or the team, please reach out to [dev@psychoroid.com](mailto:dev@psychoroid.com) or visit our [support center](https://psychoroid.com/support).

 ## License